Aaditya1611/sphere/README.md

 The database will be available only on your local machine, all userInfo and chats are fully encrypted.

-## The Tech stack used for this project are:
+## Project Details :-
 **Frontend: React, TailwindCSS**
 **Backend: Spring Boot**
 **Database: Postgresql**

-## Project Details
 WebSocket, RabbitMQ has been used for realtime msg delivery
 Spring Security has been used for Authentication

-Bcrypt encode has been used for hashing Userd data, however this is subjected to change in near future
+Bcrypt encoder has been used for hashing User data, however this is subjected to change in near future

-**The project is in its very early phase, however you can still clone the repo and run it on your local machine and track the progress**
+**The project is in its very early phase, however you can still clone the repo and run it on your local machine and track the progress.**
 **To run this application, you need the following packages installed on your system**

-**Jdk version 21**
+Jdk version 21

-**npm version 11.6.1**
+npm version 11.6.1

-**Postgresql version 18.1**
+Postgresql version 18.1

+## Warning
-**Warning: This method has been tested only in linux environment, it might require a few tweaks to run it on other Operating systems**
+**This method has been tested only in linux environment, it might require a few tweaks to run it on other Operating systems**

 **Clone the repository**
 ```bash